Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Age: Puppies and senior dogs will sleep more than middle-aged dogs

-• Weight: Overweight and ill dogs will sleep more than healthy dogs in an attempt to heal
+• Health: Sick dogs or those recovering from illness will sleep more than healthy dogs

-If your dog seems to sleep more than usual, or struggles to wake up, it could be a sign of a problem.
-Some age-related problems and illnesses can manifest with lethargy, such as parvovirus, distemper, heartworm, and leptospirosis.
+If your dog seems to sleep more than usual or struggles to wake up, it could be a sign of a problem.
+Some age-related problems and illnesses can manifest with lethargy, such as infectious diseases, neurological problems, canine cognitive dysfunction (doggy dementia), and pain.

 Generally, a dog that sleeps for around 12 hours a day isn’t a cause for concern.
 Pay attention to your dog’s sleep cycles and other behaviors, such as appetite, activity level, and alertness, before worrying about an underlying condition.